Spam (food): Guam and the Northern Marianas

-In Guam, the average per capita consumption is 16 tins (cans) per year.
+In Guam, the average per capita consumption is 16 cans per year.
 It is also found on McDonald's menus there.
 The Spam Games also occur in Guam, where locals sample and honor the best original, homemade Spam recipes.

 In the Northern Mariana Islands, lawyers from Hormel have threatened to sue the local press for publishing articles alleging ill effects of high Spam consumption on the health of the local population.

 Puerto Rico

-Sandwich de Mezcla is a party staple in Puerto Rico containing Spam, Velveeta, and pimientos (made into a spread) between two slices of sandwich bread.
+The Sandwich de Mezcla is a sandwich that originates from Puerto Rico.
+It is made of Spam, Velveeta, and a spread made of pimientos between two slices of sandwich bread.

 Europe

 United Kingdom

-After World War II, Newforge Foods, part of the Fitch Lovell group, was awarded the license to produce the product in the U.K. at its Belle Vale factory, Liverpool, where it stayed until production switched to the Danish Crown Group (owners of the Tulip Food Company) in 1998.
+After World War II, Newforge Foods, part of the Fitch Lovell group, was given the license to produce the product in the U.K. at its Belle Vale factory, Liverpool, where it stayed until production switched to the Danish Crown Group (owners of the Tulip Food Company) in 1998.

 The United Kingdom has adapted Spam into various recipes, for example, sliced, battered and deep-fried into Spam fritters.

-Israel

-Loof, a canned corned beef product often featured in Israeli Defense Forces rations, was popularly known as "kosher Spam", because it contains no pork.

 Asia

 Philippines

 "Spamsilog", Spam with sinangag (garlic fried rice) and eggs, is a common Filipino breakfast combination.

-In the Philippines, Spam (currently distributed by the Purefoods-Hormel Company Inc.) is a popular food item seen as a cultural symbol.
+In the Philippines, Spam is currently distributed by the Purefoods-Hormel Company Inc..
+There, it is a popular food item seen as a cultural symbol.
 Spam reached the islands similarly as it did other former US colonies such as Hawaii and Guam: as a result of World War II rationing.
 Spam is commonly eaten with rice (usually garlic fried rice) and a sunny-side-up egg for breakfast.
 It is prepared and used in a variety of ways, including being fried, caramelized, served with condiments, or in sandwiches.
 It has also been featured in numerous Filipino fusion cuisine dishes, including Spam burgers, Spam spaghetti, and Spam nuggets.

 The popularity of Spam in the Philippines transcends economic class, and the canned product is even given during holidays.
 There are at least ten different varieties of Spam currently available in the country, and an estimated 1.25 million kilos of the meat is sold every year in the Philippines.
-Its popularity among Filipinos has led to the creation of a version with sugar and annatto—Tocino-flavor Spam, made for the overseas Filipino market in the US and Canada.
+Its popularity among Filipinos has led to the creation of a version with sugar and annatto—Spam with tocino seasoning, made for the overseas Filipino market in the US and Canada.
 During the rescue efforts after Typhoon Ondoy (Ketsana) in 2009, Hormel Foods donated over 30,000 pounds of Spam to the Philippine National Red Cross.
+A chicken-based version is also available exclusively in the Philippines.

 Spam is often served with rice in East Asia.